This is one of a series of ‘hints and tips’ articles from Ruth O’Leary. View some of Ruth’s work in the Gallery

 Use a plain sewing thread to stitch the shape if it’s to be covered over later.
 If it’s to be left plain, use an embroidery thread, such as stranded cotton.
 A variegated thread can give an interesting effect.

-Stitching over the back stitching can be used to neaten the shape.
+Over-stitching over back stitches used to attach the chiffon can be used to neaten the shape.
 Chain stitch in a metallic thread or a toning or contrasting stranded cotton can work very well, as can couching.